gourabBD/Quiz-time/README.md

 Things are used in this project:
 1.Use react router.
-2.Use Bottstrap for styling
+2.Use Bootstrap for styling.
-3.Used turnary operators
+3.Used ternary operators
 4.Used toast in this project